paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-141-miscellaneous-provisions-relating-to-property.md

 #### Effective Date of 1983 Amendment
 Pub.
 L. 98–115, title VIII, § 808, Oct.
 11, 1983, 97 Stat.
 789, provided that the amendment made by that section is effective Oct.
 1, 1983.

+#### Temporary Priority and Allocation of Funds Under Program
+Pub.
+L. 119–60, div.
+B, title XXVIII, § 2806(b), Dec.
+18, 2025, 139 Stat.
+1298, provided that: “During the two-year period beginning on the date of the enactment of this Act [Dec.
+18, 2025], the Secretary of Defense shall— “(1) give priority under the Defense Community Infrastructure Program under [section 2391(d) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2391/d&num=0&edition=prelim), United States Code, to projects under subparagraph (B)(ii) of such section (as amended by subsection (a)), for which an application has been previously made for assistance under that program; and “(2) allocate not less than two-thirds of the amounts appropriated or otherwise made available for such program equally among projects under subparagraphs (B)(i) and (B)(ii) of such program (as amended by subsection (a)).”

 #### Restrictions on Use of Funds for Development of Public Infrastructure in Commonwealth of Northern Mariana Islands
 Pub.
 L. 115–232, div.
 B, title XXVIII, § 2863, Aug.
 13, 2018, 132 Stat.
 2284, provided that: “(a) Restriction.—If the Secretary of Defense determines that any grant, cooperative agreement, transfer of funds to another Federal agency, or supplement of funds available under Federal programs administered by agencies other than the Department of Defense will result in the development (including repair, replacement, renovation, conversion, improvement, expansion, acquisition, or construction) of public infrastructure in the Commonwealth of the Northern Mariana Islands (hereafter in this section referred to as the ‘Commonwealth’), the Secretary of Defense may not carry out such grant, transfer, cooperative agreement, or supplemental funding unless such grant, transfer, cooperative agreement, or supplemental funding—“(1) is specifically authorized by law; and “(2) will be used to carry out a public infrastructure project included in the report submitted under subsection (b). “(b) Report of Economic Adjustment Committee.—“(1) Convening of committee.—Not later than 90 days after the date of the enactment of this Act [Aug.
 13, 2018], the Secretary of Defense, as the chair of the Economic Adjustment Committee established in Executive Order No. 127887 [probably should be Executive Order No. 12788] ([10 U.S.C.
 2391](./chapter-141-miscellaneous-provisions-relating-to-property.md#section-2391) note), shall convene the Economic Adjustment Committee to consider assistance, including assistance to support public infrastructure projects, necessary to support changes in Department of Defense activities in the Commonwealth. “(2) Report.—Not later than 180 days after convening the Economic Adjustment Committee under paragraph (1), the Secretary shall submit to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a report—“(A) describing the results of the Economic Adjustment Committee deliberations required by paragraph (1); and “(B) containing a description of any assistance the Committee determines to be necessary to support changes in Department of Defense activities in the Commonwealth, including any public infrastructure projects the Committee determines should be carried out with such assistance. “(c) Public Infrastructure Defined.—In this section, the term ‘public infrastructure’ means any utility, method of transportation, item of equipment, or facility under the control of a public entity or State or local government that is used by, or constructed for the benefit of, the general public.”